 It is made of Neckar valley sandstone and was built by Elector Karl Theodor in the 18th century.

-The Prince Elector passionately believed in supporting the arts and sciences, which is why the other monument is dedicated to the goddess of wisdom.
+The promotion of art and science was very important to the elector.
+That is why the second monument is dedicated to the goddess of wisdom.